krwc/symsim/README.md

 Of course, the family of Spice simulators are accurate, they use complex physical models, and thus, if your intention is to do a proper circuit analysis, in hope that the circuit works in real world it'd be best if you used them instead of this tool.
-The tool merely uses a first order small signal model, as it is currently teached in most textbooks.
+This program merely uses a first order small signal model, as it is currently being teached in most electronics textbooks.

-As always, illustrating what it can do, and what it can't is best illustrated in examples.
+As always, illustrating what it can do, and what it can't, is best illustrated in examples.

 ### Input / output resistances of a single transistor.